sandynomike/ch2-button/README.md

-# Blue Pill Challeng 1: Blinky
+# Blue Pill Challeng 2: Button

-This project contains the code required to blink the built-in LED on the Blue Pill.
+This project contains the code required to test for a button press and turn ON the built-in LED on the Blue Pill if the button is pressed and turn it off when the button is released.

 <br>
-Wiring<br>
+Hardware Requirements and Wiring<br>
-No wiring other than the programming interface is required!<br>
+Install a button (tactile switch) between pin A4 on the Blue Pill and ground. <br>
 <br>
 Setup<br>
 The default makefile is set up to work with an ST-LINK V2 programming dongle under Linux.
 For other